CJMenart/MetadataRepresentationProject/deliverables/documentation.md

 **Source Data:** name(s) of dataset(s) which populate this module

 #### Description
-This key notion encompases any surface that a vehicle/car can drive on.
-All lanes have a direction relative to an intersection, if an intersection is not within visual range an assumption is made that the lane is coming from an intersection.
-Lanes can have other lanes to the right and left.
-We are using "directlyLeftOf" and "directlyRightOf" to represent lanes that are adjacent to the lane without nothing in between.
-A manuever of switch lanes can be conducted if the lanes are directlyRightOF or directlyLeftOf and both lanes are in the same direction relative to the same intersection.
+The "Lane" class represents a drivable segment of road that vehicles may proceed along.
+A single Lane never crosses an intersection; all parts of the road on the far side of an intersection count as a new lane.
+You can picture Intersections as nodes on a graph, and Lanes as edges connecting them.

+In fact, all Lanes have a direction relative to at least one Intersection.
+This is how their direction is specified.
+If an intersection is not within visual range, in a given scenario, an assumption is made that the Lane is emanating from an Intersection some distance behind the Self vehicle, called the "Imaginary Intersection".

+Another natural unit of consideration for traffic-related reasoning is the "Road".
+In this ontology, Lanes are the most-used fundamental unit, but Roads do exist, as a collection of Lanes.
+In fact, a Road is a doubly-linked list of lanes.
+Lanes use the "directlyLeftOf" and "directlyRightOf" to represent lanes that are adjacent to each other with no other surfaces in between.
+This is important for determining which lanes can be traversed by cutting across a road, whether by a car performing a lane change or a pedestrian walking through a crossing.
+Most of the time, these transitive relationships are enough for reasoning about Lanes.
+Road is technically made redundant by them, but retained not only because it may have future use but for making some rules and axioms considerably more conscise.
+Determining whether Lanes are in the same Road is simpler to express than checking whether two Lanes are rechable via a chain of leftOf and rightOf relationships.

 ![schema-diagram](../schema-diagrams/Lane.png)